310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 So I do want to protect her as much as I can.
 But if she doesn’t want that, then there’s not much I can do about that.

-After all, I may end up stressing her out by looking after her way more than necessary… and that would only exhaust her even further.
-Doing things delicately is a huge challenge for me.
+After all, I may end up stressing her out by looking after her waaay more than necessary… and that would only exhaust her even further.
+Doing things delicately is a huuuge challenge for me.
 {% endbubble %}

 {% bubble Rei %}